BrianAvant-NOAA/bavant.github.io/_pages/cv.md

 * Hydrologist/Contractor, U.S. Environmental Protection Agency, Office of Research and Development, February 2015-September 2016
   * Tested source code of WASP8 modules using analytical solutions
-  * Built pipelines to acquire model input data from APIs and convert to organized data structures (R)
+  * Built open-source pipelines to acquire model input data from APIs and convert to organized data structures (R)
   * Modeled fate and transport of sediments, metals, and nanomaterials for case studies and research purposes using HSPF and WASP
-  * Developed pipelines for extracting, evaluating, and visualizing model results for peer-reviewed research using R
+  * Developed open-source pipelines for extracting, evaluating, and visualizing model results for peer-reviewed research using R

 * Mudlogger, Morco Geological Services Inc., November 2013-December 2014
   * Collected and logged lithology samples for formation mapping and hydrocarbon analysis